winsonl/SDF_Assignment/README.md

 I tried making use of the request library post function to make the POST request to a web page, and return the response text, however I could not get that to work.
 If I were to successfully implement it, it would then have added the x number of seconds to the timeout.
 Wasn't sure how to get the api to have a 'https://' host, so everything was tested with the default host that the app was running on.

 ## Improvement
-Spend some time figuring out why the POST returned the incorrect output and try to get the requests.post() to work in order to extend the timeout.
+Spend some time figuring out the requests.post() to work in order to extend the timeout.